Cervical cancer usually results from infection with the human papillomavirus (HPV), which is transmitted during sexual

 Precancerous changes in cervical cells (cervical intraepithelial neoplasia) and cervical cancer are almost always caused by the human papillomavirus (HPV), Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) can be sexually transmitted and causes changes in cells, which can lead to genital warts or to precancer or cancer of the cervix, vagina, vulva, anus, or throat.
 Different... read more which is transmitted through sexual contact.
-The HPV virus also causes genital warts Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) can be sexually transmitted and causes changes in cells, which can lead to genital warts or to precancer or cancer of the cervix, vagina, vulva, anus, or throat.
+The HPV virus can also cause genital warts Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) can be sexually transmitted and causes changes in cells, which can lead to genital warts or to precancer or cancer of the cervix, vagina, vulva, anus, or throat.
 Different... read more or cancer of the vagina, vulva, or anus.
 Rates of cervical cancer have decreased steadily over the past several decades in countries that have access to HPV vaccines, cervical cancer screening, and treatment of cervical intraepithelial neoplasia.

 Risk factors for developing cervical cancer include the following: